 - changes in the way your liver works

 - skin rashes

-Chronic GVHD starts more than 100 days after the transplant.
-With chronic GVHD you might have skin rashes, diarrhoea, sore joints and dry eyes.
-Your doctor usually suggests that you stay out of the sun, because the sun can make your skin rashes worse.
+Chronic GvHD starts more than 100 days after the transplant.
+You might have skin rashes, diarrhoea, sore joints and dry eyes.
+Your doctor will treat your symptoms with steroids and other drugs.
+They usually suggest that you stay out of the sun because the sun can make your skin rashes worse.